Sirius0531/final_project/README.md

-## Dashboard Walkthrough
-**Introduction**
-A brief block explains the purpose of this analysis:
-**Prefered skills by company and job title**
-An interactive dashboard was created where users can choose variables from a drop-down and see visualizations created with Tableau.

-**External Factors for Salary Differences**

-**Internal Factors for Salary Differences**

-**Result of analysis**

 ## Recommendation for future analysis
 Due to the time contrain and the limitation of the dataset, for future Analysis we would recommend finding data from more sources such as: